viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 set_property -dict { PACKAGE_PIN C2    IOSTANDARD LVCMOS33 } [get_ports { ck_rst }]; #IO_L16P_T2_35 Sch=ck_rst
 ```

-Now add the ports to the diagram (select Create Port in the context menu, which opens on the right-click on an empty diagram space).
+Now add the three ports to the diagram (select Create Port in the context menu, which opens on the right-click on an empty diagram space).
 Select port type.
 Set the frequency for CLK100MHZ and the polarity Active Low for ck_rst (this is because the button connected to the ck_rst port generates a high signal when <u>not</u> pressed).

 <img src="pictures/add_port1.png" title="" alt="" width="377">